osixia/docker-openldap/README.md

 #### Link environment file

 	docker run --volume /data/my-env.yaml:/container/environment/01-custom/env.yaml \
-	--volume /data/my-env.yaml.setup:/container/environment/01-custom/env.yaml.setup \
+	--volume /data/my-env.yaml.startup:/container/environment/01-custom/env.yaml.startup \
 	--detach osixia/openldap:1.1.0

-Note: the container will try to delete the ***.yaml.setup** file after the first start so the file will also be deleted on the docker host.
+Note: the container will try to delete the ** *.yaml.startup** file after the end of startup files so the file will also be deleted on the docker host.

-Use --volume /data/my-env.yaml.setup:/container/environment/01-custom/env.yaml.setup**:ro** to prevent that or set all variables in ***.yaml** file and don't mount ***.yaml.setup** file but all sensitive data will persists in container environment.
+Use --volume /data/my-env.yaml.startup:/container/environment/01-custom/env.yaml.startup**:ro** to prevent that or set all variables in** *.yaml** file and don't mount ** *.yaml.startup** file but all sensitive data will persists in container environment.

 #### Make your own image or extend this one